 Where fingerprints are found on devices such as skimmers or laptops with illegal information on them, this can be damaging evidence.
 However, a fingerprint does not tell the whole story.
 It is knowledge of the device's criminal significance which has to be proven for the prosecution case to succeed.

 Mobile phone evidence may be used to link defendants who are not the major players to other defendants who are suspected as the bosses of the operation but against whom the police do not have much other forensic evidence.
 This may be evidence of telephone traffic between mobiles, or alternatively mobile phone evidence showing triangulated positions of defendants at different times (sometimes called cell-site analysis).

 So what constitutes a good defence strategy in these cases?
 Well, the first thing to address is whether the client can be linked conclusively to the offending and the other defendants.
-Some defendants will only be linked on the basis of phone calls, for example, and the defence strategy might be to argue that the defendant was in no way involved.
-This may require the defence to attack links in the evidential train between the stolen card details or their use and the client.
+Some defendants will only be linked on the basis of phone calls, for example, and the defence strategy might be to argue that the defendant was in no way involved and to provide an alternative explanation for such contact.
+Credit card fraud solicitors might also look to directly attack links in the evidential train between the stolen card details or their use and the client.